 If you wish to permanently allocate a certain amount to stocks for example, that is not necessarily a bad choice.
 If that number is 100%, you may lose 89% of your money at some point in time.

 A few things should be said about signal changes.
 Just because there is a switch during a bull market from a bull to bear, does not mean that a full scale bear market will suddenly start.
 There may be no further deterioration in the state of the market.
 But it does say that it’s likely that the prior progress either up or down will be interrupted for a few to 6 months at least, before the prior trend resumes.
-If during that period things move further against the prior primary trend either BULL or BEAR, that will show up in a worsening or improving stage, respectively.
+If during that period things move further against the prior primary trend either BULL or BEAR, that will show up in a worsening or improving trend type in my system, respectively.

-Most traders and market timing experts routinely consider a breakout or break down suspect until the 3rd close or later after the signal is triggered by the new high or low, respectively.
+Most traders and market timing experts routinely consider a breakout or break down suspect until the 2nd or 3rd close or later after the signal is triggered by the new high or low, respectively.
 No market timing indicator is perfect and in the end we must respect the price of the investment as the final arbiter of whether we should buy or sell.

-Another thing to note is that there can be a shift from a Bear 4 or 5 stage to an early Bear to Bull stage such as "Bull 1" followed by the resumption of a Bear 4 or Bear 5 rating.
 If the trend changes, we do not sit there and sing the praises of the market.
 We sell and protect our capital, at least in the case of our trading positions.
 If you sell at the wrong time, it is far better to admit it and re-enter the market, than to wait for "the truth" to dawn on the market.

 This market timing system does protect against swoons like 1987 if you use the early signals.
 The new Wall Street crash protection trading curbs in place may have effectively prevented the possibility of a huge one day crash.
 We now get the same result stretched out over several or many days rather than 1 day as in 1987.
 9-11 was like that.
 The losses after 9-11 were over a few days, and we were already down quite a bit prior to